sara-sabr/ITStrategy/presentations/en/2020-GCDevEx-DG-Comm.md

 Solution has 2 components:

-1. a simplified back end procurement process for open source code.
+1. a simplified back-end procurement process for open source code.
 Why open source code only ... an area where we could use procurement to advance the GC agenda (use open source code).
 But if successful this could be broadened to other coding or work packages in IT and beyond.
 2. a front end to facilitate sharing contract opportunities and finding talent

-we are proposing that this initiative be a pilot for one year and then re-assess
+we are proposing that this initiative be a pilot for one year and then reassess

 ---